juanmartin8a/Text2Text-Chatbot/README.md

 This Artificial Neural Network (ANN) can generate responses to user inputs.
 You can chat with it! :O

 ## Model Architecture
-  The model works with an encoder and decoder:
+  The model works with an encoder-decoder architecture:
   - ### Encoder

     The encoder processes the input sentence and encodes it into a high-dimensional vector (context vector).
 This implementation uses a Bidirectional Gated Recurrent Unit (GRU) to capture information from both past and future words in the input sequence.